How to Use Symbols and Emojis in Email and Win

 Weapon images

 Emojis of weapons can be seen as a threat and spread hatred.
-Possibly, this is why Apple replaced the pistol emoji with a water gun 🔫.
+Possibly, this is why platforms replaced the gun emoji with a water gun 🔫.

 How to use emojis for email subject lines

-But take a look at the other side of the story: according to Search Engine Journal, the fact that your subject line stands out with emojis and catches users’ eye does not mean that they click and open the email.
-Their recent statistics of 2020 indicate that subject lines without emojis had a slightly higher open rate, with 52.94% and 47.06%, respectively.
-So, the unwanted attention may upset subscribers and cause the opposite negative effect.
+But take a look at the other side of the story: the fact that your subject line stands out with emojis and catches users’ eye does not mean that they click and open the email.
+GetResponse’s research indicates that subject lines without emojis had a slightly higher open rate, with 28.89% and 22.17%, respectively.
+Subject lines without emojis also had a higher click-through rate of 2.49% compared to 1.29% for subject lines with emojis.
+So, the unwanted attention may upset subscribers and decrease metrics and campaigns’ effectiveness.

-Conclusion: emojis, as an attention-grabbing tool, should be applied wisely in any email marketing campaign.
+Conclusion: emojis are an attention-grabbing tool and should be applied wisely in any email marketing campaign.
 The tips below will be of much help.

 Replace some words or numbers

-A good way to incorporate emoji into the subject line is to substitute some words to save space and win attention.
-And it will definitely be in place both in terms of sense and design.
+A good way to incorporate emojis into the subject line is to substitute some words to save space and win attention.
+And it will definitely be at the right place both in terms of sense and design.

 Focus the reader’s attention on a particular part of the text

-As I said earlier, emoji should relate to the content.
-In the example below the emoji of a clock emphasizes that the offer is limited in time and at the same time it doesn’t look aggressive – no exclamation marks ❗️ or shocked faces 😱.
-This skill requires practice, but it will eventually lead to better contact with your audience.
+As we said earlier, each emoji should relate to the content.
+In the example below, the emoji of a clock emphasizes that the offer is limited in time.
+There is a sense of urgency, but it doesn’t look aggressive — no exclamation marks ❗️ or shocked faces 😱.
+Choosing the right emoji to convey the message requires practice, but it will eventually lead to better contact with your audience.

 Where to place emoji in the email body